-Aubreita is a low growing evergreen perennial which forms a mat of flowers and is good for the front of a border or better still, tumbling down a wall.
+Aubreita is a low-growing, evergreen perennial which forms a mat of flowers and is good for the front of a border or better still, tumbling down a wall.

 Although Aubrieta is not scented, it is attractive to bees and long flowering.

-Aubretia flowers are in shades of light blue, mauve and pink and some varieties have variegated foliage, all are low growing, small plants.
+Aubretia flowers are in shades of light blue, mauve and pink and some varieties have variegated foliage, all are low-growing, small plants.

-Aubretia can be raised from seed if you want to cultivate a particularly colour or variety not commonly found in the garden centers, such as A.'Cascade red', which as the name suggests is a bright red variety, but otherwise the easiest way is to take cuttings.
+Aubretia can be raised from seed if you want to cultivate a particularly colour or variety not commonly found in the garden centres, such as A.'Cascade red', which as the name suggests is a bright red variety, but otherwise the easiest way is to take cuttings.